Access-America/Citizen-Center/README.md

 ## Getting Started

 Welcome to a world where democracy is digital.
 With Andrew Yang and Humanity Forward's leadership, a group of Americans have come together to build a Citizen Center.
-Imagine being able to register to vote, apply for and receive government benefits and be informed of a congressional candidate's voting record without a trip to the post office or your search engine.
-Imagine being able to do that without telling the government who you are.
-This is the world of decentralized identity.
-Our goal is to make every interaction with government simple and more secure to make it easier than ever for Americans to engage in democracy.
+Imagine being able to register to vote, apply for and receive government benefits and be informed of a congressional candidate's voting record all in one place.
+Imagine being able to do that without telling the government everything about you.
+Welcome to the world of decentralized identity.
+Our goal is to make every interaction with government simple, more secure and easier than ever for Americans to engage in democracy.

 ## Project overview